senzing-garage/aws-cloudformation-dev-rest/README.md

             1. Enter your email address.
                 1. Example: `me@example.com`
             1. Enter the permitted IP address block
-            1. Enter a base64 representation of the *server* keystore
-                1. Example: Contents of `KEYTOOL_SERVER_STORE_FILE_BASE64` file.
-            1. Enter the server keystore password
-                1. Example: Value of `KEYTOOL_SERVER_PASSWORD`.
-            1. Enter the server keystore alias
-                1. Example: Value of `KEYTOOL_SERVER_ALIAS`.
-            1. Enter a base64 representation of the *client* keystore
-                1. Example: Contents of `KEYTOOL_CLIENT_TRUST_STORE_FILE_BASE64` file.
-            1. Enter the client keystore password
-                1. Example: Value of `KEYTOOL_CLIENT_PASSWORD`.
         1. In **Security responsibility**
             1. Understand the nature of the security in the deployment.
             1. Once understood, enter "I AGREE".